 When receiving a dementia diagnosis, you should consider putting a Lasting Power of Attorney in place as well as prepare other legal documents like a Living Will.
 You should also consider making the appropriate arrangements for future dementia care and its associated financial affairs.

 At Romain Coleman, we have a team of solicitors specialising in dementia care and planning.
 We work to protect your interests, respect your wishes and secure the best future dementia care options for you.
 This is why we provide a dedicated and reliable dementia care service, to coordinate all of your long-term dementia care requirements.

-Contact the team of specialist dementia and elderly care solicitors at Romain Coleman today.
-We work relentlessly to provide legal advice for dementia patients, as well as supporting families whose loved one have become dementia patients.
+Contact the team of specialist dementia and elderly care solicitors at Romain Coleman today on 0208 520 4555.
+Alternatively, you can send us a message via our Contact Form.
+We work relentlessly to provide legal and financial solutions for dementia patients and their families.